-Robert C. Milroy "Roy" Everly was born in 1863, most likely in or near Herring, Preston County, WV, the son of Absalom and Sarah (Carroll) Everly.
+Robert "Milroy" Everly was born in 1863, most likely in or near Herring, Preston County, WV, the son of Absalom and Sarah (Carroll) Everly.

-His father was a Civil War veteran, and he apparently named after one of his father's favorite commanders, General Robert Huston Milroy -- seen here -- perhaps best known for being found innocent of wrongdoing after his defeat at the Second Battle of Winchester, VA.
+His father was a Civil War veteran, and Milroy apparently was named after one of his father's favorite commanders, General Robert Huston Milroy -- seen here -- perhaps best known for his exoneration of wrongdoing after defeat at the Second Battle of Winchester, VA.

 In about 1888, the Everlys moved to Revere, in South Union Township, Fayette County, where they remained the rest of their lives.
 Their residence was located along the McClellandtown Road, just a few miles from the county seat of Uniontown.